 Phoenix Seminary professors (including Wayne Grudem, Brian Arnold, John Meade and Peter Gurry), local church pastors, and local female leaders are joining together to train women to teach.

-Teaching Women to Teach (TWtT) seeks to serve the local church by providing theological instruction and practical training to women who aspire to teach or are currently teaching the Bible.
-Whether they will teach in their churches, homes, or communities, we seek to train women to communicate God’s Word accurately, in accordance with sound doctrine, with an eye towards exalting Christ, all under the authority of their particular church’s leadership.
+Whether teaching women and/or children in their churches, homes, or communities, we seek to train women to communicate God's Word accurately, in accordance with sound doctrine, with an eye towards exalting Christ, all under the authority of their particular church's leadership.

-Teaching Women to Teach is an initiative that was originally developed by the Reformed Theological Seminary (RTS) in Orlando, Florida.
-Locally, Phoenix Seminary and The Gospel Coalition Arizona have partnered to adopt the TWtT initiative and offer it to local churches in the Phoenix area.
+Originally developed in Florida, Phoenix Seminary and The Gospel Coalition Arizona have partnered to adopt the TWtT initiative and offer it to local churches in the Phoenix area.
 The second semester will use curriculum adapted from Dick Lukas of the Proclamation Trust.